Making a Difference at Home and Around the World

 If you know of someone who deserves to have their generosity levelled up, please nominate them below.
 Even the smallest of acts of kindness can make waves and have a huge impact!

 To say that Conny Stamhuis is an outlier is an understatement.
-The now 90 year woman, who has called Kelowna home for the last 30 years, has seen a life and a half by most people's standards.
-And while living a fulfilling life, defined by family, kindness, and living each day to the fullest, one of her proudest accomplishments is to live a life defined by gratitude and generosity.
+The now 90-year-old woman, who has called Kelowna home for the last 30 years, has lived a life and a half by most people's standards.
+And while she has found fulfillment in her life through family, kindness, and living each day to the fullest, one of her proudest accomplishments is to live a life defined by gratitude and generosity.
 And for Conny, it's not just a motto, it's a lifestyle!

 Last summer we had the privilege to meet a young man who had just returned from an epic journey where he was searching for meaning, inspiration, and fulfillment.
 Little did he know he'd find so much more, while doing good for others along the way.